andrewdallow/DesignPatterns/Singleton/README.md

 * They make it difficult to find the dependency chain should you need to analyse it.

+### Alternative - Dependency Injection
+An alternate to the singleton is Dependency Injection.
+This is where you pass an object as an argument to a class constructor or function.
+Like the Singleton you get a single instance of the class, but with the added benefit of being able to change the instance at runtime.
+You can also program to an interface instead of a concrete class, thus conforming to the Dependency inversion principle.
+Testing is also made easier with the ability to you Mock objects.

 ### References
 Freeman, E. 2004.
 Head First Design Patterns.
 O'Reilly Media, Inc.